lew94/GoogleMapsAPI/README.md

 # GoogleMapsAPI
-Google Maps API integration with set user locations and travel options.
+Google Maps API integration retrieves the users current location and has a set variety of destinations/travel options.